All Products

 • Default value: 16.

-You can set a reasonable value as needed.
-Avoid using retries to trigger an infinite loop.
-An excessive number of retries can significantly increase system pressure.
+You can set a reasonable value for consumption retries as needed.
+Avoid using retries to trigger infinite loops, because too many retries can significantly increase system pressure.

 • Default value: 60 seconds.

-The transaction resolution check interval is the period after which the producer client checks the transaction resolution of a half-transactional message that was not committed because of a system restart or an exception.
+The transaction resolution check interval is the period after which the producer client checks the transaction resolution if a half-transactional message is not committed because of a system restart or an exception.

-Do not set this interval too short.
-Frequent check calls can affect system performance.
+Do not set the interval too short, because frequent check calls can affect system performance.

 First check time for half-transactional messages

-• Default value: Same as the [Transaction resolution check interval].
+• Default value: Same as the value of the Transaction resolution check interval parameter.

 • Maximum limit: 1 hour.